The State of Homelessness in Florida

 Unfortunately, a huge chunk of the above statistics came from Florida.
 The United States Interagency Council for Homelessness (USICH) estimates that, in 2020 alone, Florida has around 27,487 homeless people.
 That’s about 4.75% of the country’s overall homeless population – one of the highest outside of major urban hubs like California and New York.
 Of these, more than 5,000 are chronically homeless.

-What’s even heartbreaking is the record of public school students who’ve experienced homelessness in South Florida.
-At least 72,042 public school students have been or are currently homeless in the South Florida.
-And this was only for the school year of 2016-2017.
+What’s even heartbreaking is the record of public school students who’ve experienced homelessness in Florida.
+At least 91,068 of public school students in the state have been or are currently homeless.
+And this was only for the school year 2018 – 2019.